big-wisdom/Endeavor/README.md

     * When you create one it should drop down the bottom drawer and take you to at least the first instance.

-* Okay so should I should be able to support endeavor blocks that span days?
+* Okay so my endeavor block creation/editing screen works with the backend, it doesn't do repeating endeavor blocks yet though
+* Next I'm going to make it so they show on the calendar and you can edit them by clicking on them there